-Rule Citation Date Commenter Comment Agency Response & Title Association (AHIMA) to individuals who have successfully completed required educational requirements and have passed a rigorous certification exam.
-Effective January 1, 2000, AHIMA changed the title from Registered Record Administrator (RRA) to Registered Health Information Adminsitrator (RHIA), and from Accredited Record Technician (ART) to Registered Health Information Technician (RHIT).
-Candidates eligible to take the RHIA certification exam have completed academic requirements at the baccalaureate or master's level of a Health Information Management (HIM) program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIM).
+Rule Citation & Title Date Commenter Comment Agency Response Association (AHIMA) to individuals who have successfully completed required educational requirements and have passed a rigorous certification exam.
+Effective January 1, 2000, AHIMA changed the title from Registered Record Administrator (RRA) to Registered Health Information Administrator (RHA), and from Accredited Record Technician (ART) to Registered Health Information Technician (RHIT).
+Candidates eligible to take the RHIA certification exam have completed academic requirements at the baccalaureate or master's level of a Health Information for Health Informatics and Information Management (HIM) program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Candidates eligible to take the RHIT certification exam have completed academic requirements at the associate's degree level of an HIM program accredited by CAHIIM.
 Individuals who earn these certifications must maintain their credentials through continuing education units obtained in specific domains required by AHIMA which must be reported every two years.
 Rationale For The Rule Change Request for the change is to update these titles consistent with industry and professional standards of the credentialed individuals who manage the medical records service in hospitals in North Carolina.
-Proposed Rule Change 10A NCAC 13B .3902 MANAGER (a) The medical records service shall be directed and supervised by a qualified medical records manager.
-If the manager is not a registered record health information administrator or an registered health information accredited records technician, the facility shall retain a person with those qualifications on a part-time or consulting basis. (b) The manager of the medical records service shall advise, administer, supervise and perform work involved in the development, analysis, maintenance and use of medical records and reports. (c) When the manager is employed on a part-time or consulting basis, he or she shall organize the department, train the regular personnel and make periodic visits to the facility.
-8/05/16 25d) Jan Baucom , Caromont Health - Caromont Regional Medical CaroMont Regional Medical Center Health Information Management Department 2525 Court Drive Gastonia, NC 28054 August 4, 2016 TO: The Agency determined this rule was necessary with substantive public interest.
+Proposed Rule Change 10A NCAC 13B .3902 MANAGER (a) The medical records service shall be directed and supervised by a qualified medical records technician, the facility shall retain a person with those qualifications on a part-time or consulting basis. (b) The manager of the medical records service shall advise, administer, supervise and perform work involved in the development, analysis, maintenance and use of medical records and reports. (c) When the manager is employed on a part-time or consulting basis, he or she shall organize the department, train the regular personnel and the operation of the facility.
+The manager shall evaluate the records and the operation of the service and document the visits by written 8/05/16 25d) Jan Baucom , Caromont Health - Caromont Regional Medical CaroMont Regional Medical Center Health Information Management Department 2525 Court Drive Gastonia, NC 28054 August 4, 2016 TO: The Agency determined this rule was necessary with substantive public interest.